Erica fairii

 Photographer: Thabo Maphisa

-Erica fairii, commonly called fairy heath, is a robust, erect shrub in the Pachysa section of the Erica genus, reaching heights around 60 cm.
+Erica fairii, commonly called fairy heath, is a robust, erect shrub in the Pachysa section of the Erica genus according to Baker and Oliver, reaching heights around 60 cm.

 The stalkless leaves grow in whorls of four to six, ascending on the stems.
 They are elliptic, tapering to obtuse tips.
 The bright green, sticky blades are thick, channelled and rigid.
 The rough leaf margins are fringed with bristly hairs.
 In picture lower leaves become dry and drop off, leaving notable scars on the bare stems.

-The species distribution is restricted to part of the Cape Peninsula on the plateau between Kommetjie and Simon’s Town.
+The species distribution is in a very restricted range in the Western Cape, only the part of the Cape Peninsula on the plateau between Kommetjie and Simon’s Town.